JamieBort/Portfolio-Website/Revamp2020.md

 		- [ ] [Portfolio Website Web Component Issues](https://trello.com/c/M2Bneiy9/1128-portfolio-website-web-component-issues) Trello Card.
 			- [ ] [Refactor the web_components file](https://trello.com/c/nGQ8jQea/1126-refactor-the-webcomponents-file) Trello card.
 Refactor the `js/web_components.js` file such that the string literal(s) are replaced with variables consisting of the same string content.
 			- [ ] Implement the `head-web-component` so that each html file needs only that line of code.
+			- [ ] [ ] this `Uncaught TypeError: Cannot read property 'getElementsByClassName' of null at new scripts (web_components.js:88)` error is addressed.
+It **might** be happening because the constructor is loaded before the `const` variables that assign the `nav_a` class.
+As a result, the card list items are not populated.
 		- [ ] [Address Bio button in Navigation](https://trello.com/c/gUtXuVRL/1131-address-bio-button-in-navigation) Trello card.
 		- [ ] The "Let's" section in the "connect_with_me_section" section isn't centered properly.
 To complicate maters each time that changes the center moves left or right.
 Address this so that it's always centered.
 		- [ ] Make CSS selectors more uniform.
 Have them make sense/be semantic.
 This has been started.
 But could be improved upon.